 The center identifies a topic of particular urgency and broad resonance and convenes artists, scholars, activists, public intellectuals, and political and cultural leaders to examine this theme in a variety of programs.
-The first annual theme for 2004–05 was Homeland, followed by Considering Forgiveness in 2005–06, The Public Domain in 2006–07, Agency in 2007-08, Branding Democracy in 2008-09, Speculating on Change in 2009-2011.
-The theme for 2011-2013 is Thingness.
+The first annual theme, for 2004–2005, was Homeland, followed by Considering Forgiveness in 2005–2006, The Public Domain in 2006–2007, Agency in 2007-2008, Branding Democracy in 2008-2009, Speculating on Change in 2009-2011, and Thingness in 2011-2013.
+The theme for 2013-2015 is Alignment.

-The Vera List Center (VLC) organizes panel discussions, lectures, workshops and online programs that are created in consultation with the center's advisory committee and with current and former fellows.
+The Vera List Center (VLC) organizes panel discussions, lectures, workshops, and online programs that are created in consultation with the center's Advisory Committee and with current and former fellows.
 VLC publications feature transcripts of events as well as newly commissioned texts.
 Occasionally, the VLC produces exhibitions.
 The VLC directs the Vera List New School Art Collection Writing Award and, in collaboration with students, produces a self-guided tour of select pieces from the collection.

 As of 2013, the Vera List Center has its own website listing live programs and documentation, exhibitions, publications, the Biennial Prize, writing awards, and a searchable archive of all programs since the founding of the center.